Demi Lovato Shows Abs In Crop Top While Promoting Latest Fabletics Line

 “Your line is my favorite!
 The only workout clothes I buy,” another fan chimed in.

 To further promote her line, Fabletics also shared the same video of Lovato, asking followers to tag their bestie for a chance to win one of Demi’s favorite looks from the line.
-As People reported earlier this year, Lovato has worked on a few lines for Fabletics in the past and the latest line will mark her fourth collection with Hudson’s company.
+As People reported earlier this year, Lovato has worked on a few lines for Fabletics in the past, and the latest line will mark her fourth collection with Hudson’s company.

 And if she wasn’t busy enough promoting both her sunglass collaboration and Fabletics line, Lovato is also slated to perform at Sunday’s Billboard Music Awards.
 Last week, the Inquisitr shared that the singer will team up with Christina Aguilera to perform their new song, “Fall In Line.”